YuJi-2023/YuJi-2023/README.md

 - 📖 I’m currently working on a PWA Dating App project

-- 🌱 I’m in the midway of learning MERN stacks **MongoDB, Express, ReactNative, NodeJS**
+- 🌱 I’m in the midway of learning MERN stacks **MongoDB, Express, React, NodeJS**

 - 💬 Ask me about: why I like coding and exercising